qrtl/mi7-custom/account_invoice_validate_send_email/README.rst

 |badge1| |badge2| |badge3|

 This module does the following:
-- Add yamato_slip_number field in account_invoice model.
+- Add slip_number field in account_invoice model.
 Compute by stock_picking.carrier_tracking_ref field numbers.

 - When customer invoice that meets all of the following conditions is validated, Odoo will print and send the invoice to the followers of the document.
   - 'Send Invoice upon Validation' is set in the workflow process linked to the invoice.